 In your final year, some teaching will take place in:

 - The Chancellor's Building at Little France

 All sites offer state-of-the-art lecture theatres and laboratory facilities.

 Study materials are available online.
 You will have full access to the University's libraries and computer laboratories.

-There are opportunities to study abroad in Europe, North America and Asia in Year 3.
+In Year 3, you will have opportunities to study in Europe, North America and Asia.